Community Emloyment (CE) Programme

 Mary Feeney

-Joanna, Caroline, Rita & Ita @ GRD Headquarters
+Joanna, Caroline, Rita & Ita at GRD Headquarters